 Step 3: Thermal switch circuit simulation

 The circuit is a 4×4 optical router and is composed of 8 rings as shown in the Overview.
-The ON/OFF state of each ring is controlled by external applied voltage.
-The single optical ring switch compact model is built by two couplers and four pieces of waveguide and an optical crossing.
+The ON/OFF state of each ring is controlled by an externally applied voltage.
+The single optical ring switch compact model is built by two couplers and four pieces of waveguides and an optical crossing.
 The whole ring structure is divided into four parts to give flexibility to temperature assigning.
 The schematic design for a single ring structure is shown below:

 The middle part of the router with two ring structures coupled together has the compact model design as below:

 The 4x4 router can then be built by using the two compact models shown above.
 In the schematic design diagram shown below, R1, R2, R7 and R8 are based on the first compact model (single ring compact model); R3_R4 and R5_R6 are based on the second compact model (coupled ring compact model).